hjbhu6/yvertx/core_manual_yeti.md

 ## Loading other the yvertx module.

-If you want to access the vert.x core API from within your verticle (which you almost certainly want to do), you need to call `load yvertx` at the top of your script.
-Normally this will be the first thing at the top of your verticle main. `yvertx` is just the name of the module that contains the core API.
+If you want to access the vert.x core API from within your verticle (which you almost certainly want to do), you need to call `load yeb.yvertx` at the top of your script.
+Normally this will be the first thing at the top of your verticle main. `yeb.yvertx` is just the name of the module that contains the core API.

 ## Verticle clean-up